eyoelmulugeta/R_Final_project/README.md

 ## 1.Map-making plot

 conducting analysis using country three countiress were used.
-United states, United KIngdom and Republic Of Ireland. the we used one specific ountry to conduct where mosy of th inssects were found
+United states, United KIngdom and Republic Of Ireland.
+Then we used one specific Country to conduct where most of the inssects were found.
+The purpose of this diagram displays the distribution of butterflies on a world and US map according to sex.

 <img width="1440" alt="Screen Shot 2022-12-12 at 2 06 52 AM" src="https://user-images.githubusercontent.com/112992643/207192884-4c889a65-3a74-4f04-bec2-ee21ce4e28fb.png">

+The majority of the insects were then found in one particular country, where we conducted our research, which was the USA.

 <img width="1440" alt="Screen Shot 2022-12-12 at 2 34 48 AM" src="https://user-images.githubusercontent.com/112992643/207192955-e21783a7-6eae-44f4-a5a1-edc6d8a361f1.png">

-# 1.T test
+## concluding:

+That the the female insects are mostly located in the West coast and most of the male insects are located in the East coast.